liwuqiong/liwuqiong.github.io/_posts/2023-12-21-Pay more attention to the things that I have full control of.md

+---
+title: Pay more attention to the things that I have full control of
+tags:
+date: 2023-12-21
+layout: post
+description:
+summary:
+---

 I have said many times that I don't have full control in the project A1 in the previous posts, which makes me unhappy each time when it encounters the occasion reminding me of it.